The little encyclopedia of lamps

 What is the CRI of a lamp?

 The CRI is the color rendering index of a lamp (Colour Rendering Index).
 Natural colors are produced by a high CRI.
 It is given in Ra and 100 Ra roughly corresponds to the color rendering of natural sunlight.
-Lamps with a pleasant color spectrum should, if possible, have a CRI of at least 80-90 Ra so that the body is not stressed by artificial light that is too strong.
+Lamps with a pleasant color spectrum should, if possible, have a CRI of at least 80-90 Ra so that the body is not stressed by excessive artificial light.
 Lamps with a CRI of 90-99 Ra are ideal for everyday use.

 Dimmable lamps